How to Protect Your Travel Agency from Credit Card Fraud

 What Red Flags Should Travel Agencies Look For?

 The panel went over tons of red flags of fraud travel agencies should be on the lookout for.
-They seem to fit nicely into 4 main categories:
+They seem to fit nicely into a few main categories:

 - Is the departure city in your vicinity?

 - If you’re based out of Minneapolis and they’re out of New York, why would they be calling you instead of a local agency?
 Red flag.

 - Does the billing address on the card match what they’ve given you?

 - Often the scammers don’t know the address of the stolen card.
 Don't worry, that small hurdle wouldn’t deter Mel in the least.
 He’d just give you a fake address.
 Nip that non-sense before it starts!

 - Sabre format-finder.sabre.com, keyword “AVS”

 - If you don’t have the GDS, you can call the credit card companies' address verification departments.

 - Address verification via CC companies:

 - Visa (800)847-2750